 As a woman, I’m particularly interested in providing tips for solo female travel.
 However, these tips can apply across genders.
 Check them out!

 Knowing that your trip is paid for will help you relax.
 It will also help build your confidence for solo travel.
 Be sure to budget for the unexpected as well.
 While I hope you don’t have any emergencies, it’s always a good idea to have some extra money set aside.

 It may sound obvious, but I had to include this with so many potential destinations.
 If you already know where you’re traveling to, move on to the next travel tip.

 Your budget can help narrow down your choice of destination.
 Consider other factors that may be more important for solo travelers.
 Is the location generally safe?
 Are there any visa restrictions?
 If you’re booking a package deal, is the price base on two people, or is there a solo option?

-Pack Light and Smart: Think ahead for how you’ll be navigating through your trip.
+Think ahead about how you’ll be navigating through your trip.
 Will you need to walk from a bus to your hotel on a city street?
 Do you have a short layover for your connecting flight?
 These types of movements are greatly affected by your luggage.
 If your bags are heavy or there are too many of them, you will likely have a hard time transporting them.
 Travel can be tiring enough as it is.
 You can eliminate some of the weariness by packing light.

 Solo Travel Tips at Your Destination

 Flexibility and patience are key when traveling solo.
 The unexpected may happen during your trip.
 If you know this upfront, it can help you relax and go with the flow.